BirdSofts/BasicCplusPlus/README.md

 # Getting Started
 1. Installation process:
-Both Visual Studio and Qt Creator (MinGW compiler under Windows) IDEs have been tested.
+Both Visual Studio and Qt Creator (MinGW) IDEs have been tested.
+MacOs's Xcode and Cmake have been used to build too.

 <table>
 <tr>
 <td><b>Git:</b></td>
 <td>git clone git@github.com:s-mehrdad/CplusPlus.git</td>
-<td>git clone git@ssh.dev.azure.com:v3/BirdSofts/CplusPlus/CplusPlus</td>
 </tr>
 </table>

 2. Software dependencies:
-Dependent on Windows APIs
+Can be compiled on Windows, MacOs and Linux

 3. Latest releases:
 Source code is released and ready to be built.